xan105/Mini-Launcher/README.md

     + `WIN8RTM`

 - `fullscreen?: bool`
-  Disable fullscreen optimizations
+  Disable fullscreen optimizations.

 - `admin?: bool`
-  Run the executable as an Administrator
+  Run the executable as an Administrator.

+- `invoker?: bool`
+  Enforce running the executable as the invoker.

 - `aware?: bool`
-  Override high DPI scaling behavior (Application)
+  Override high DPI scaling behavior (Application).

+NB: `admin` and `invoker` are mutually exclusive.
+If both are set `admin` supersede `invoker`.

 Expanding Variable
 ==================